-Program Goal Objectives 1.1 At least 80% of program students complete the program requirements within 6 trimesters or 24 months (150% of the program length).
-1.2 At least 90% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
-Goal One: Graduates will become employed 1.3 The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists will be at least 80%. entry-level registered dietitian nutritionists (RDNs).
-1.4 Of graduates who seek employment, at least 80% will be employed in nutrition and dietetics or a related field within 12 months of graduation.
-1.5 During their first year of employment, program graduates will be ranked by at least 80% of employers who respond to our employer survey as "satisfactory" or better in professional knowledge and skills as compared to the expected competency of entry-level RDNs.
-1.6 During their first year of employment, 90% of program graduates who respond to our graduate survey will report that they felt well-prepared by the Program as an entry-level registered dietitian nutritionist (RDN).
-Goal Two: Graduates will participate in interprofessional al Two: 2.1 During their first year of employment, 80% of program graduates who respond to our graduate survey will report participating in interprofessional practice (interdisciplinary healthcare teams, practice and leadership activities and apply an 2.2 During their first year of employment, 80% of program graduates who respond to our graduate survey will report participating in leadership activities at workplace and/or professional organizations. evidence-based approach to practice.
-2.3 During their first year of employment, 100% of program graduates who respond to our graduate survey will report that they routinely use current evidence-based research in professional practice.
+Program Goal Objectives ast 80% of program students complete the program requirements a 2 years (150% of the program length). ast 90% of program graduates take the CDR credentialing exam etitian nutritionists within 12 months of program completion.
+Goal One: Graduates will become employed exam program's one-year pass rate (graduates who pass the registration within one year of first attempt) on the CDR credentialing exametitian nutritionists will be at least 80%. entry-level registered dietitian aduates who seek employment, at least 80% will be employed in ion and dietetics or a related field within 12 months of graduation. nutritionists (RDNs). by at "satis g their first year of employment, program graduates will be ranked least 80% of employers who respond to our employer survey as factory" or better in professional knowledge and skills as pared to the expected competency of entry-level RDNs. respo og their first year of employment, 90% of program graduates who and to our graduate survey will report that they felt well-prepared e Program as an entry-level registered dietitian nutritionist (RDN).
+Goal Two: Graduates will participate in interprofessional respo interp g their first year of employment, 80% of program graduates who and to our graduate survey will report participating in professional practice (interdisciplinary healthcare teams, professional committees/initiatives) practice and leadership activities and apply an 2.2 Durin respo g their first year of employment, 80% of program graduates who and to our graduate survey will report participating in leadership ties at workplace and/or professional organizations. evidence-based approach to practice. respo g their first year of employment, 100% of program graduates who and to our graduate survey will report that they routinely use nt evidence-based research in professional practice.